 When you move, you should do the following:

-- Contact the school district's local liaison for McKinney Vento education (see phone number below) for help in enrolling your child in a new school or arranging for your child to continue in his or her former school.
+- Contact the school district for McKinney Vento education (see phone number below) for help in enrolling your child in a new school or arranging for your child to continue in his or her former school.
 (Or, someone at a shelter, social services office, or the school can direct you to the person you need to contact.)

 - Contact the school and provide any information you think will assist the teachers in helping your child adjust to new circumstances.

-- Ask the local liaison for McKinney Vento education, the shelter provider, or a social worker for assistance with clothing and supplies, if needed.
+- Ask the school district, the shelter provider, or a social worker for assistance with clothing and supplies, if needed.

 Other sources of information: